UtaAzu/kaggle-competition-template/README.md

 - Replace evaluation code in `src/metrics/` with your competition's metric
 - Add dataset-specific pre-processing under `src/` as needed

-For competition-specific docs and archived examples, see the `examples/archive/` directory.
+For competition-specific docs and examples, see the `examples/` directory.